bol-edu/robotics-computing/README.md

 ![](./doc/img/algorithm%20flow.gif)

-This repository contains the related work for the NTHU 11110EE 390000 / 11120EE 391000 Special Topic on Implementation (I)/(II) courses, specifically from ([Team A288](https://implementation.ee.nthu.edu.tw/competition/groups/111/2)).
+This repository contains the related work for the NTHU 11110EE 390000 / 11120EE 391000 Special Topic on Implementation (I)/(II) courses, specifically from [Team A288](https://implementation.ee.nthu.edu.tw/competition/groups/111/2).

 The contributors are as follows: